Barge traffic moves after another Mississippi River snarl

-TUPELO, Mississippi Barge traffic resumed along an 11-mile (17.7 kilometer) stretch of the drought-ravaged Mississippi River near Greenville, Mississippi, but dozens of vessels waited their turn on Thursday to pass in the shrunken waterway.
+TUPELO, Miss., Aug 23 Barge traffic resumed along an 11-mile (17.7 kilometre) stretch of the drought-ravaged Mississippi River near Greenville, Mississippi, but dozens of vessels waited their turn on Thursday to pass in the shrunken waterway.

 The resulting changes in water currents and conditions have made navigation especially tricky and sometimes hazardous.
 At least 66 Mississippi River vessels have run aground this year between Natchez, Mississippi, and Caruthersville, Missouri, U.S. Coast Guard Lieutenant Ryan Gomez said.